 - Sexual and gender-based adolescents are almost five times more likely to attempt suicide.

 There are four essential facts I want you to recognize.

 Number 1: You are not abnormal.
-A disorder, or what they used to call a neurosis, is a common part of natural human development.
+A disorder (physiological dysfunction), or what they used to call a neurosis, is a common part of natural human development.
 Mental health professionals have a saying.
 Question: Why do 26% of American adults have a diagnosable mental disorder?
 Answer: Because the other 74% haven’t been tested.
 Scientific American speculates that mental disorders are so common, almost everyone will develop at least one diagnosable disorder at some point in their life.
 It is, simply, a condition that negatively impacts your emotional wellbeing and quality of life.

 Number 2: It is not your fault.
 You were infected, most likely, during your childhood.
 In the rare event onset happened later in life, the susceptibility originated in your childhood.
 The infection is a consequence of some physical, emotional, or sexual disturbance.
 It could be hereditary, environmental, or the result of trauma.
 Any number of things could have caused it.
 Perhaps your parents were controlling or did not provide emotional validation.
 Perhaps you were bullied, or you are from a broken home.
 It is never your fault and it may be no one’s fault.

 Number 3: Forget what you have been told.
 You have been negatively informed by the disease model of mental health, and influenced by mental health stigma.
 The disease model focuses on diagnosis, deficit, and denigration.
 Through its diagnostic process, you cease to be an individual and become your disorder.
 The Wellness Model emphasizes your character strengths and virtues that generate the motivation, persistence, and perseverance to recover.